CMed01/portfolio-milestone-4/README.md

 #### __F04: User Profile__

-Once a user has registtered and become an authorised user.
+Once a user has registered and become an authorised user.
 A profile is automatically created for that user, where they are able to edit their profile biography.
 Currently only the user can view their own profile page - see future developments

 <details closed>
 <summary>Profile page</summary>